murat-aktan/Volturk/readme.md

 [volturk.vercel.app](https://volturk.vercel.app)

 ### 🤝 Katkıda Bulunma
-Güncel olmayan bir fiyat gördüğünüzde veya yeni bir şarj istasyonu eklenmesi gerektiğini düşündüğünüzde pull request açmaktan çekinmeyin!
+Güncel olmayan bir fiyat gördüğünüzde veya yeni bir şarj istasyonu eklenmesi gerektiğini düşündüğünüzde pull request açmaktan çekinmeyin.

 ---

-VOLTURK is an open-source project designed to track and compare electric vehicle charging station prices across Turkey.
+Volturk is an open-source project designed to track and compare electric vehicle charging station prices across Turkey.
 It aims to help EV users easily find and compare charging prices from different providers in one place.

 ### 🔗 Website
 [volturk.vercel.app](https://volturk.vercel.app)

 ### 🤝 Contributing
-If you notice any outdated prices or think a new charging station should be added, feel free to open a pull request!
+If you notice any outdated prices or think a new charging station should be added, feel free to open a pull request.